AlexFlasch/Daedalus/README.md

 You should see these defaults:

 ```json
 {
   "apiKey": "XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX",
   "domain": "0.0.0.0",
   "port":   "80",
   "corsEnabled": false
 }
 ```

 The apiKey should be replaced with your API key you got in Step 1.
-The domain and port are meant to tell daedalus where its running (these is just passed into Express.js app.listen function)
+The domain and port are meant to tell daedalus where its running (these are just passed into Express.js app.listen function)
 The corsEnabled key is `false` by default, but if you intend to connect to your server from a separate domain, you'll need to make this `true`.

 ##Step 3: Start the server